harshithluc073/ml-cicd/README.md

 ---

+## **Project Completion Summary**

+This project successfully delivers a fully functional **ML CI/CD pipeline** built with GitHub Actions, Docker, and Python.
+It automates the entire ML workflow, from data validation and model training to version-controlled deployment and artifact management.

+### **Goals Achieved**

+* End-to-end automation for ML workflows
+* Code quality enforcement through linting and testing
+* Automated model evaluation, versioning, and releases
+* Reproducible Dockerized environment
+* Visual performance tracking dashboard

+### **Outcome**

+This repository now serves as a **complete MLOps foundation** for automating and managing machine learning projects efficiently and transparently.

+---

 ## **License**

 This project is licensed under the MIT License — feel free to modify and use it for your own MLOps workflows.